 Get The Best Results Concealing With Makeup

 Discuss any concerns you have about bruising and the healing process with your facial plastic surgeon.
-For best cover-up results, spend some time before your facelift surgery with a trained beautician or licensed esthetician discussing your options.
-A professional will be able to match your skin tone as closely as possible.
-They can also show you the most effective techniques to apply your makeup.
+For the best cover-up results, spend some time before your cosmetic procedure with a makeup artist or licensed esthetician to discuss your options.
+A professional will be able to match your natural skin tone as closely as possible.
+They can also show you the most effective concealer techniques for applying your makeup.

 Contact Dr. Bustillo and Schedule Your Facial Reconstructive Consultation

 Dr. Andres Bustillo, M.D., F.A.C.S. is a facial plastic surgeon with extensive knowledge, experience, and outstanding qualifications.
-He is board certified by the American Board of Facial Plastic & Reconstructive Surgery (ABFPRS) and the American Board of Otolaryngology — Head & Neck Surgery (ABOto) — one of a select few double board certified facial plastic surgeons.
-As a facial specialist, he does not treat any other area of the body.
+He is board certified by the American Board of Facial Plastic & Reconstructive Surgery and the American Board of Otolaryngology—Head & Neck Surgery — one of a select few double board-certified facial plastic surgeons.
+As a facial plastic surgery specialist, he does not treat any other area of the body.
 This specialization allows him to get the best results for patients with a wide range of facial shapes, features, and skin types.
 He is always on the cutting edge of the latest advancements.

 Dr. Bustillo has built his reputation as someone who produces natural, long-lasting results.
-Over 50 percent of his practice is dedicated to rhinoplasty and revision rhinoplasty.
-The rest is devoted to other types of facial rejuvenation surgery.
+Over 50 percent of his practice is dedicated to rhinoplasty Miami and revision rhinoplasty.
+The rest is devoted to other types of facial rejuvenation surgery such as deep plane facelift.
 He performs over 300 nasal surgeries a year.
 Twenty-five percent of his patients come from outside the United States.
 Twenty percent of his patients are other doctors and their families.

-He and his team can be contacted by phone at 305-663-3380 or by email through the contact form.
-The office of Dr. Bustillo is here to answer your questions, and help you to plan your initial consultation.
-You can also directly contact our patient care coordinator, Jessica, by email.
-Dr. Bustillo is committed to total patient care and support through his practice based just south of Miami, in beautiful and historic Coral Gables, Florida.
+You can also directly contact our patient care coordinator, Jessica, by phone at 305-663-3380 or by email through the contact form.
+The office of Dr. Bustillo is here to answer your questions and help you to plan your initial consultation.